-Blockchain is often viewed as a tech-savvy solution for profit-making businesses.
-However, it has an immense potential to solve global problems with its core of decentralization.
-We wanted to explore a systemic approach to using blockchain as a tool for social, economic, and ecological good.
+The blockchain is often viewed as a tech-savvy solution for profit-making businesses.
+However, it has an immense potential to solve global problems with its core of decentralisation.
+We wanted to explore a systemic approach to using blockchain as a tool for social, economic and ecological good.

 The system comprises two services.
-The first service is aimed at providing affordable and accessible financial services to farmers through microfinance/micro-credit systems.
+The first service is aimed at providing affordable and accessible financial services to farmers through microfinance and micro-credit systems.
 The second service is aimed at creating a transparent agricultural supply chain to reduce mediators and supply-demand volatility.
 Thus, we aim to create an inclusive and sustainable economy by solving poverty and climate change in the agricultural sector.

-Keywords: financial inclusion, supply chain, agricultural sector, social impact, blockchain technology, decentralization, microfinance, micro credits, inclusive economy, human-centric design, accessibility, doughnut economy, service design
+KEYWORDS: financial inclusion, supply chain, agricultural sector, social Impact, blockchain technology, decentralisation, microfinance, micro credits, inclusive economy, human-centric design, accessibility, doughnut economy, service design.

 REFLECTION QUESTION: How can we utilise blockchain technology to create a cascading positive Socio-Economic impact?